Director's Spotlight

 A Deep Dive into the 1924 Vision of Del Lord

 As we revisit the 1924 masterpiece Bull and Sand, we are struck by the meticulous attention to detail that Del Lord applied to every frame.
-Anchored by a narrative that is both personal and universal, it bridges the gap between traditional Short and contemporary vision.
+Anchored by a narrative that is both personal and universal, it bridges the gap between traditional Comedy and contemporary vision.

 In Bull and Sand, Del Lord pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.